Keep BOOT state for managed VMs until the running state is confirmed

 Or probably based on the last-monitored is a better idea

-#7 Updated by Miguel Ángel Álvarez Cabrerizo almost 3 years ago
+#7 Updated by Miguel Ángel Álvarez Cabrerizo over 3 years ago

 - Status changed from New to Closed

 - Assignee set to Miguel Ángel Álvarez Cabrerizo

 - A VM is deployed and the status is RUNNING.

 - Sunstone's VNC button is enabled as the state is RUNNING.

 - The VNC connection may fail shortly after the VM is RUNNING because the VCENTER_ESX_HOST attribute is not assigned yet, so Sunstone does not know in what ESX host the VM is running so NoVNC proxy cannot forward the connection.